goruck/all/README.md

       5   0   0   0   0   7   0
       6   0   0   0   0   0  11
 ```
-Confusion matrix for the test data shown below.
+The confusion matrix for the test data shown below.

 ```text
       truth